dsasacramento/dsasacramento.github.io/_pages/resources/bylaws.md

 The Secretary is charged with taking meeting minutes at all Steering Committee and General Membership meetings.
 The Secretary is charged with maintaining consistent communication with new and existing members of the local chapter.
 The Secretary must demonstrate this consistent communication to the Steering Committee.
 The Secretary maintains an organizational chart, tracks committees, and enforces bylaws.
 The Secretary must become a member of the Communications standing committee formed by the Communications Director.
 The Secretary is charged with performing or delegating all internal communications tasks including but not limited to membership texting campaigns, membership phone banking campaigns, and ballot creation.

+The Secretary also has the responsibility of chairing and organizing the ad hoc Local Convention Working Group, the team responsible for planning the annual chapter convention.

 The Secretary is allowed two consecutive excused absences from meetings, with the expectation that they will appoint a substitute to assume their duties at the meeting.

+Both the Secretary and the Communications Director shall serve as dual Editors-In-Chief of the Sacramento DSA Blog.

 #### Communications Director.

 The Communications Director is charged with forming a Communications Standing Committee.

 The Communications Standing Committee handles all internal and external communications.
 The Communications Standing Committee is expected to direct all relevant media inquiries to the appropriate campaign and/or committee leadership.
 The Communications Director is charged with performing or delegating all external communications tasks including but not limited to monthly newsletters, mass emails, graphics creation, and social media management.

+Both the Secretary and the Communications Director shall serve as dual Editors-In-Chief of the Sacramento DSA Blog.

 #### Organizer.
 Four Organizers will be elected to the Steering Committee.